M-Vivian/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword - Display all lines that do not contain the pattern bin 18-letteronly - Display all lines starting with a letter 19-AZ - Replace characters Ac with Ze
+20-hiago - Script that removes all letters cC